oxidecomputer/progenitor/README.md

 This will produce a package in the specified directory.
 The output has no persistent dependency on Progenitor including the `progenitor-client` crate.
-Here's a excerpt from the emitted `Cargo.toml`:
+Here is an excerpt from the emitted `Cargo.toml`:

 ```toml
 [dependencies]